-Eventually, travel will resume and feel safe again, and if you are traveling by plane with your child, you have several options when it comes to dealing with your car seat.
+Eventually, even this summer, travel will resume in earnest and feel safe again, and if you are traveling by plane with your child, you have several options when it comes to dealing with your car seat.
 The simplest one, by far, is to get a car seat travel bag.
 If your car seat is FAA-approved and your child has his or her own plane seat, you can take it onboard to use during the flight.
 Otherwise, you will need to check it as luggage, either at the airline check-in counter or gate.

 Either way won’t cost you anything — all U.S. airlines and most international ones allow them on board free of charge.
 But other than being the victim of kiddie projectile vomiting, nothing can wreck your trip more effectively than finding your car seat shredded from its time in the hold.
 The key to avoiding that fate is to invest in a durable, solid car seat travel bag that keeps it safe from scratches, dents, water damage, and other nastiness.